 Careful reader(s) of this “esteemed” blog might recall that I kinda saw Gojira live last year at Louder Than Life, but really that it was more of a “heard them live while they played behind me while I stood in the Slowest Line in History of Lines while I waited to purchase a couple of 40 dollar t-shirts” type of situation, so clearly that doesn’t count.
 I’m very much looking forward to righting that wrong tomorrow night as well, even though I’m not nearly as familiar with Gojira.
 There’s another band called Vowws opening the night, and I checked out one of their songs last night, and they seem alright (probably better live), but we might not make it in time to see them anyway, so I’ll not mention them for now except for this sentence.

-And speaking of Louder Than Life, this will be second time we’ve attended a live show since then (Gwar/Napalm Death/Eyehategod back in early November), and I’m jonesing for it real hard.
+And speaking of Louder Than Life, this will be second time we’ve attended a live show since then (the first was Gwar/Napalm Death/Eyehategod back in early November), and I’m jonesing for it real hard.
 This past week at work was a total bitch for a lot of reasons, and I’m ready to blow off some major steam tomorrow.
 And continuing for just a moment to speak of Louder Than Life, tickets have long since been procured for this years’ festivities, and as always, the lineup is a mixed bag, but overall it’s much more solid than last year.
 I’ll surely write more about that eventually.
 Maybe I’ll even have a new Chromebook/laptop on which to do so.
 I’ll most definitely have at least a few more 40 dollar t-shirts by then.

 Hey, look everybody, I’m finally following through on something.
 Here’s Volume 2 of this thing I started working on over two-and-a-half years ago.
 Please hold your applause until the end.